The BoG’s censorship of the FA | Archived Updates

 Questions raised by Members in FA General Meetings and on the Listserv:

-August 30 [link to document 13] and September 19 [link to document 22], we shared the exact wording from the cover letters of both complaint packages.
+The FA Executive and Bargaining Team have been transparent about the nature of these two complaints filed with the Labour Board.
+In the FA Updates released on August 30 and September 19, we shared the exact wording from the cover letters of both complaint packages.
 In our Aug 30 Update, we noted that on August 28 the Employer filed a 1,300-page complaint alleging that the FA has “failed to make every reasonable effort to conclude a collective agreement and refused to finalize and sign the collective agreement reflecting the terms reached by the parties on March 5, 2024”.
-In our September 30 Update, we reported that on September 18 the FA filed a complaint asserting that “the MSVU Board of Governors is acting contrary to Section 35 of the Trade Union Act by failing to make every reasonable effort to conclude and sign a collective agreement”.
+In our September 19 Update, we reported that on September 18 the FA filed a complaint asserting that “the MSVU Board of Governors is acting contrary to Section 35 of the Trade Union Act by failing to make every reasonable effort to conclude and sign a collective agreement”.
 The FA requested that its complaint be heard together with the Employer’s complaint to expedite the process.

 It is important to highlight that the 1,300 pages of supporting documents prepared by the Employer’s Lead Negotiator for their complaint against the FA are the same documents supporting the FA’s complaint against the Employer.
 These materials include all email correspondence between the two Bargaining Teams from March to July 2024, as well as the Employer’s previous drafts of the CA. In other words, the 1,300-page document package does not substantiate the Employer’s complaint but instead provides compelling evidence supporting the FA’s position.